Tag: fruity

 Preheat the oven to 140°C/Gas Mark 1 or for 10 minutes.

-5. Spoon the cake mixture into the cake tin, level the top using a spatula and bake in the centre of the oven or if using a convection oven place on the lower rack for 70 minutes checking in between once after 45 minutes.
+5. Spoon the cake mixture into the cake tin.
+Level the top using a spatula.
+Bake in the Center of the oven for 70 minutes.

 IMG_9536

 It is cooked when a wooden skewer inserted into the middle of the cake comes out clean.
-I could do this without removing the cake tin out of the oven.
+I do this without removing the cake tin out of the oven.
 Do not worry if it has turned light brown on top and needs more time to cook.
-Just in case the top has turned dark brown in color before its cooked, cover the top with a parchment paper.

 Leave the cake to cool completely in the tin.
 If you wish to decorate the cake you can do so after its completely cooled.